21 Feb — 29 Apr 2018

-Curated by Sophie O’Brien with Tendai John Mutambu
+Curated by Sophie O’Brien with Assistant Curator Tendai John Mutambu

-Sebastian Clough, exhibition design; Hannah Kirby, editing; Fredrik Nilsen, photography; Carmela Snooks, sound; Ryan Spearman, camera
+Sebastian Clough, exhibition design; Hannah Kirby, editing; Maggie Lomeli, screen printing; Fredrik Nilsen, photography; Carmela Snooks, sound; Ryan Spearman, camera

 Jim and Mary Barr; John and Jo Gow; Jenny and Andrew Smith; Stephanie and Sjoerd Post; John Leuthart; Hopkinson Mossman, Auckland/Wellington

-Imagezone Camera Rentals; Transformer Film; Interrogate; Access Radio Taranaki
+Access Radio Taranaki; Imagezone Camera Rentals; Transformer Film; Interrogate

 Fiona Connor is represented in New Zealand by Hopkinson Mossman, Auckland/Wellington